learn-co-curriculum/dsc-project-template/README.md

-# Module 1 Project Template - Above and Beyond
+# Phase 1 Project Template - Above and Beyond

 ![blueprint2](images/blueprint.png)

 This repository is like a blueprint, providing structure for your first data science project.
 This will allow you to focus less on formatting and organization, and more on the _analysis and communication skills_ that will support your progress through the course.

 The template provided here is designed to help support your group collaboration and make your projects portfolio-ready.
 Employers will often review your GitHub projects, sometimes _before_ an interview, to judge the quality of your work.
-To set you up for success, we ask you to model your Module 1 project off of this repository.
+To set you up for success, we ask you to model your Phase 1 project off of this repository.
 Your repositories for future projects will build on this foundation as you proceed through the course.

 ## Repository Contents